deepezio/java-hello-world/README.md

 # java-hello-world
-A sample Java program to print "Hello World".
+A sample Java program to print "Hello World!".